What is hypertropia?

 Hyperphoria is an eye condition in which the eye points upwards, but not permanently.
 This usually occurs when the child is tired, stressed, or with the onset of an illness.

-The signs of hyperphoria are;
+Common signs of hyperphoria include:

 - Double vision